mjbradvica/personal-website-articles/2021/blazor-series/blazor-in-memory-state.md

 }
 ```

-Lets define some actions that will represent us increasing our decreasing the counter:
+Lets define some actions that will represent us increasing or decreasing the counter:

 ```csharp
 public class IncreaseCounter : IAction